tylerwray/elixir-plaid/README.md

 | --------------------------------------------------- | --------------- |
 | [`2020-09-14`][api-version-2020-09-14] (**latest**) | `0.x.x`         |

-For information about what has changed tyler API versions, head to the [version changelog][version-changelog].
+For information about what has changed between API versions, head to the [version changelog][version-changelog].

 ### API Coverage